Bridging the Gap

-The impact these organizations and programs have can be life-changing.
+The impact organizations and programs like CSD of South Dakota have can be life-changing.
 They can improve your child’s relationship with you, their peers and even their teachers.
 This is especially important when it comes to finding the best mode of communication as that will ensure that they have equal access to the same information as their hearing counterparts.

 Bridging the Gap Through Collaborative Solutions